tommyguo/blogg/README.md

 ### Set up Google Sign-In
 Blogg uses Google Sign-In to prevent unauthorized users from publishing posts to your blog.
 Follow the "Before you begin" part of this tutorial to grab your Client ID [developers.google.com/identity/sign-in/web/sign-in](https://developers.google.com/identity/sign-in/web/sign-in).
-Add `http:localhost:8080` and your domain name under "Authorized JavaScript origins":
+Add `http:localhost:8080` and your domain name (if you don't have one now, you can always add it later) under "Authorized JavaScript origins":

 ![](src/images/client_id.png)